 Figure 4: Simulation of the pathway that the metabolic safety margin would follow when trees face starvation for each of the simulated trees specified in the Table2.
 Each point in each trend line represents one time step of one year.
 The amount of points each line has before reaching the 1:1 line shows the amount of years each of those trees would take to exhaust their NSC reserves.

-3.2.1 What organs should we measure to estimate trees’ metabolic safety margin?
+3.2.1 What organs should be measured to estimate trees’ metabolic safety margin?

 14C ages are not evenly distributed in trees; different organs have different age composition depending on species and organ dynamics (22).
 For instance, leaves will generally have very young NSC because they cycle it daily, while stemwood and coarse roots would have an age composition with larger proportions of older carbon due to multiannual cycling dynamics (16).
 If metabolic safety margins inform us about tree preparedness for future uncertain conditions on multiannual scales, mean NSC ages and transit times of long-term reserves such as those in stem wood and roots would provide a good estimate of the metabolic state of trees.
 14C mean ages of NSC have been reported to be older in stem wood and coarse roots than in any other tree organ, showing large variability depending on species and environmental conditions (13, 22, 26, 30, 43).
-These olde reserves can be accessed to support metabolism, in this case the 14C age of the CO2 from stem wood becomes progressively older as trees use their stored NSC (11, 44).
-Trees also used their carbon reserves to rebuild new tissues in order to recover after a catastrophic event, where 14C ages of the carbon used to build new branches and roots resemble the ages in the NSC pools of stem wood and coarse roots (5, 13, 45).
+These old reserves can be accessed to support metabolism, in this case the 14C age of the CO2 from stem wood becomes progressively older as trees use their stored NSC (11, 44).
+Trees also use their carbon reserves to rebuild new tissues in order to recover after a catastrophic event, where 14C ages of the carbon used to build new branches and roots resemble the ages in the NSC pools of stem wood and coarse roots (5, 13, 45).
 Thus, stem wood and root reserves may serve as an integrator of carbon dynamics in the whole tree (19).
 Therefore, measuring the 14C in the NSC reserves and respired CO2 in stem wood or roots can provide a good proxy of the metabolic safety margin of mature trees.

 Figure 5: Simulation of the pathway that the metabolic safety margin of two trees with contrasting NSC turnover times would follow after facing a reduction in photosynthesis.
 The black line represents a tree with a fast turnover time, while the green line represents a tree with a slower turnover time.
 The arrows in the line show the direction of the changes at each time step.
 Each arrow represents one time step (1 year)in the simulation.